MSU-Libraries/catalog/docs/mariadb.md

 ## Troubleshooting

-In the event of the database getting de-clustered, where the nodes are un-able to bootstrap themselves, you will need to manually determine which node should be started up first and be the one with the most up-to-date source of data.
+In the event of the database getting de-clustered, where the nodes are unable to bootstrap themselves, you will need to manually determine which node should be started up first and be the one with the most up-to-date source of data.